syn2cat/pidor/README.txt

 This documentation is work in progress, sorry about that.

+Connectivity
+connect the doorlock relay to gpio 7 connect button of doorlock to gpio 11 connect the 433mhz transmitter to pin 2 (gpio 17)

 Install

 put raspian image on SD card and put into rPi